 In any organization, the concept of reporting is generally an acknowledged practice.
 You collect data and report out to various functions and leadership groups, and in turn, they track operational performance.
-So, your teams gather and compile specific business data points… but for what?
+So, your teams gather and compile specific business data analytics… but for what?

 Collecting data can be a painstaking task — imagine the data isn’t fully utilized once it’s compiled.
 Absent any clear data science or analytical framework to support it, that data collection process becomes a fruitless endeavor.
 And even if the data is “analyzed,” the ability to leverage the analysis on demand and in real time may not be available.

-Harnessing the power of data in any organization, particularly in the national security sector and the Department of Defense (DoD), provides innumerable opportunities in today’s digitally complex, fast-moving landscape.
+Harnessing the power of business data analytics in any organization, particularly in the national security sector and the Department of Defense (DoD), provides innumerable opportunities in today’s digitally complex, fast-moving landscape.
 The case for an effective data analysis framework is evident when viewing data as an integrator, investment driver and a strategic decision enabler.

-Data as an integrator
+Business Data Analytics as an integrator

 Within the DoD, many departments and divisions exist across seven service branches.
 To say there are a lot of moving parts is an understatement.
 Each of these entities has different priorities and varying strategic and tactical goals.
 Fragmentation of data in disparate and siloed departments makes it hard to gauge what efforts are successful and aligned with the overarching vision and strategy.